 Along with his love for weather, Daniel is an avid sports fan and is heavily involved in the McDowell sports community.

 Storm Spotter and staff photographer Stuart McDaniel resides in Upper Cleveland County.
-McDanielis an avid photographer and has over 100 hours of training in weather forecasting.
+McDaniel is an avid photographer and has over 100 hours of training in weather forecasting and storm tracking.
 Stuart displays his talent in weather photography, almost daily in the summer.
 He regularly contributes photos for our site/social media pages along with other traditional media outlets.
 He is a Certified Basic and Advanced Storm Spotter for the National Weather Service.

 FWN INTERNShip program

 Foothills Weather Network also has a group of interns who provide for our company while also gaining valuable experience.
-Chase Graham is a native of Surry County North Carolina and a current student at UNC-Asheville, he has been a part of the FWN team for over a year.
+Chase Graham is a native of Surry County North Carolina and a current student at UNC-Asheville, he has been a part of the FWN team since 2015.
 Graham has a knack for contributing with synoptic forecasting, his talents can be seen twice per week on our forecast discussion page.

 Sinead Lockhart, a North Carolina State University Alum, can be seen on our pages on the weekends providing weather forecast information.
 Lockhart also specializes in website graphics and content.